-Swiss Chalet Revival: The Swiss Chalet Revival style was sparsely featured as a primary style in the Cannon Streetcar Suburb Historic District, however it is a secondary element in many of the district's singlefamily Craftsman designs.
+Swiss Chalet Revival: The Swiss Chalet Revival style was sparsely featured as a primary style in the Cannon Streetcar Suburb Historic District, however many of the district's single-family Craftsman homes exhibit Swiss Chalet elements.
 Swiss Chalet styling includes low-pitched front-gabled roofs with wide eave overhangs.
 Residences in this style often feature second-story porches or balconies with flat, cut-out balustrade and trim.
 The residence to the right is the purest example of a Swiss Chalet Revival in the Cannon Streetcar Suburb Historic District.
 Note the low-pitched roof with overhanging eaves and the second-story balcony with flat trim.

 Tudor Composite/Tudor Cottage: The Tudor Composite style was popular for small cottages built in the Cannon Streetcar Suburb Historic District between 1925-1940.
 These dwellings feature a mix of Tudor details with other motifs, usually Colonial.
-Such details include cornice returns, and round columns.
+Such details include cornice returns, use of brick and structural tiles, tapered chimneys, clay chimney pots, cat slide roofs, arches, and round columns.
 The example to the right features a steeply pitched roof, brick facade, and cornice returns on the front gable.

-Tudor Revival: The Tudor Revival style was popular for single-family residences in the Cannon Streetcar Suburb Historic District from 1900-1920.
+English Tudor Revival: The Tudor Revival style was popular for single-family residences in the Cannon Streetcar Suburb Historic District from 1900-1920.
 Tall, narrow windows organized in groups, steeply pitched roofs, and dominant chimneys are common.
-The characterdefining feature most associated with the style is decorative half-timbering designed to mimic Medieval infilled timber framing.
+The character-defining feature most associated with the style is decorative half-timbering designed to mimic Medieval infilled timber framing.
 A variety of facade materials are used to fill the space between the timbers, but stucco is most common in the Cannon Streetcar Suburb Historic District.
 The example to the right features steeply pitched roofs on the front gables with the easily identifiable half-timbering.